Hub Help

 Mismatch Confidence Thresholds

 A minor difference is not always considered a mismatch.
-In certain circumstances, the difference is allowed because the values, while different, are equivalent.
-For example, if the barcode data contains the word North, while the OCR text contains the letter N, then the difference is not a mismatch.
-Another example is if the barcode data contains a zero, while the OCR text interprets the zero as a letter O.
+In certain circumstances, the difference is allowed.
+For example, if the barcode data contains the word North, while the OCR text contains the letter N, then the mismatch is an explainable discrepancy.
+If the barcode data contains a zero, while the OCR text interprets the zero as a letter O, then the mismatch is also an explainable discrepancy.
+Or a discrepancy might occur due to poor image quality as a result of factors such as blurriness or glare.

-These types of minor differences are accounted for with a confidence threshold.
-A threshold of 80 percent, for example, means there must be 80 percent or greater certainty that the two values are equivalent.
+These types of discrepancies are accounted for with an OCR mismatch confidence threshold that is set by Intellicheck.
+For example, a threshold of 70 means there must be 70 percent or greater certainty that the two values are equivalent.
+In such a scenario, the confidence threshold operates as follows:

-• If the certainty falls below 80 percent, then the two values are a mismatch.
+• If the certainty falls below 70, then the two values are color-coded as a mismatch.

-• If the certainty falls at or above 80 percent, then the two values are not a mismatch.
+• If the certainty falls at or above 70, then the two values are not color-coded a mismatch.

-In summary, a mismatch will not automatically cause an iconOCRMismatchActive.png OCR Mismatch status or a iconFailedActive.png Failed status.
-Confidence thresholds play a role in the analysis.
+In summary, a mismatch will not automatically cause a color-code change, an iconOCRMismatchActive.png OCR Mismatch status, or a iconFailedActive.png Failed status.
+Mismatch confidence thresholds play a role in the analysis.
+Intellicheck sets the confidence thresholds; therefore, they are not configurable.
 Keep this in mind as you review results.

 Results Example - North American Driver's License/Identification Cards